When it comes to leading in the workplace, knowing when to delegate effectively can make all the difference.

 - IT support: Learning how to solve your and your employees’ computer problems may take more of your time than hiring someone to handle it.
 Consider services from companies such as Best Buy’s Geek Squad, which provide tech support for an annual fee, or find a local IT consultant you trust to help you.
 A good consultant may go beyond problem solving and troubleshooting to help you plan for growth.

 - Marketing: Although you need to oversee your overall marketing strategy and plan, you may likely save a lot of time and effort by finding experienced marketers to handle the day-to-day aspects of marketing, such as writing ad or website copy, designing and placing ads, and scheduling blog posts or social media content.

-- Website: Designing, updating and securing the safety of your business website may be jobs best left to a professional, since the rules in this area are constantly changing.
+- Website: Designing, updating and securing the safety of your business website may be best left to a professional, since the rules in this area are constantly changing.

 - Outsourcing: There are many tasks you might delegate to freelancers or independent contractors.
-Freelancers specialize in everything from IT consulting and website design to marketing copywriting and bookkeeping.
+Freelancers can specialize in everything from IT consulting and website design to marketing copywriting and bookkeeping.

 How to Delegate Effectively

 Delegation, in many ways, requires a shift from operating the business to leading it.
 If you're feeling ready to delegate, having a process will help you delegate effectively and reap the benefits.

 - Choose the right people.
 It can be vital to choose people you trust and who have the skills and experience to handle the job – or the intelligence to learn it.